Olex2/help/gui/EN/view/symmetry_generation.md

 # Symmetry Tools
 This tool tab features a set of buttons for changing the appearance/location of the asymmetric unit; expanding ('growing') a structure on the screen; viewing the basis vectors and unit cell; and other similar tasks.

 # symmetry tools 1
-The tools in this row are useful for re-organising parts of a structure if the structure contains more than one moiety.
+The tools in this row are useful for reorganising parts of a structure if the structure contains more than one moiety.

 ## Move Near
 This is useful for moving moieties of a structure close to a particular atom of interest.